DSruthiSarika/controlplane_ai/README.md

 The objective is to make AI responses evaluated, controlled and auditable before release.

+🎥 Prototype Demonstration

+Watch the ControlPlane.ai prototype in action, demonstrating the complete AI governance workflow — from AI response generation and six-dimensional risk analysis to confidence scoring, governance decisions, human review, and audit logging.

+▶️ Watch the Prototype Demo

 🔄 How It Works

 Every AI response passes through a multi-stage governance workflow.